living in little rhody

 - Seafood?
 Head to Dune Brothers, Blount Clam Shack, Hemenway’s, Waterman Grille, Bywater, and Matunuck Oyster Bar!

 - Sweet tooth?
-Check out Pastiche, Three Sisters, Knead Donuts, Seven Stars Bakery, Cafe Madrid, and Tricycle Ice Cream!
+Check out Pastiche, Three Sisters, Knead Donuts, Seven Stars Bakery, Cafe Madrid, Kow Kow, and Tricycle Ice Cream!

 - Coffee lover?
-Check out Coffee Exchange, Dave’s Coffee, The Shop, White Electric, L’Artisan Cafe, Bolt Coffee, and New Harvest!
+Check out Coffee Exchange, Dave’s Coffee, The Shop, White Electric, L’Artisan Cafe, Bolt Coffee, New Harvest, and Blue State Coffee!

 - And, of course, be sure to try some of Rhode Island’s own delicacies: clam cakes, stuffies, coffee milk, Awful Awfuls (short for “awful big, awful good”), Del’s lemonade, and hot wieners, just to name a few!